fifthsegment/Wpress-Extractor/README.md

-# Wpress-Extractor Windows/Mac
+# Wpress-Extractor Windows/Mac/Linux
-A simple windows app that allows you to extract .wpress files created by the awesome All-in-one-Wp-Migration Wordpress plugin
+A simple app that allows you to extract .wpress files created by the awesome All-in-one-Wp-Migration Wordpress plugin

 ## Credits
 The extractor source code : [https://github.com/yani-/wpress](https://github.com/yani-/wpress).
 I had to make a tiny modification to their reader.go file to allow it to run on Windows systems.